 How to wear your mask

-- Avoid touching your eyes, nose, or mouth at all times
+- Avoid touching the mask, your eyes, nose, or mouth at all times

 - Store used face coverings in a plastic bag until you have an opportunity to wash them